What a brilliant website. I shall speak of it far & wide ! David Campbell.

-Amiens was almost entirely rebuilt after WWII, but many of its visitors come because of its position within the First World War.
+Amiens was almost entirely rebuilt after WWII and many visitors come because of its position during the First World War.
 Amiens occupied some of the most contested land in all of history, the Western Front.
-Modern Amiens is more than just a base, and the best places to stay in Amiens will help make this a romantic and fun destination, as well as an atmospheric and historic one.
+Modern Amiens is more than just a base and the best places to stay in Amiens will help make this a romantic and fun destination, as well as an atmospheric and historic one.

-When Amiens was rebuilt its centre was kept car free, so the city's main sights, around the impressive cathedral - the largest Gothic cathedral in France - are all within walking distance of each other.
-These include:
+When Amiens was rebuilt the centre was kept car free, so the city's main sights around the impressive cathedral - the largest Gothic cathedral in France - are all within walking distance of each other.

-But the majority of sights people travel to Amiens to see are outside the city, on the hills and plains of Flanders fields.
-There are beautiful, stark memorials to those lost on both sides, and from the numerous different armed forces fighting for the Allies.
-But some of the most poignant places to visit are the tunnels at La Boisselle, which were dug by soldiers in preparation for the battle of the Somme, and the crater pocked battlefield and preserved trenches at Vimy Ridge.
+The majority of sights people travel to Amiens to see are outside the city on the hills and plains of Flanders fields.
+There are beautiful, stark memorials to those lost on both sides and from the numerous different armed forces fighting for the Allies.
+Some of the most poignant places to visit are the tunnels at La Boisselle which were dug by soldiers in preparation for the battle of the Somme and the crater pocked battlefield and preserved trenches at Vimy Ridge.

 Amiens isn't all about emotive reminders of the past though, this is very beautiful countryside.
-The estuaries of the rover Somme and Canche are wonderful places for birdwatchers, and the light here has that magical quality artists rave about - both Degas and Seurat painted its moods extensively.
+The estuaries of the river Somme and Canche are wonderful places for birdwatchers and the light here has that magical quality artists rave about - both Degas and Seurat painted its moods extensively.

 The best places to stay in Amiens also make excellent stop-overs for those getting to and from the channel tunnel and ferries.
 So it's best to book early if you want to bag the best hotels.

 For quaint B&Bs